The knee joint is a modified hinge joint (ginglymus). The knee joint is not a very stable joint. Knee range of motion is through following movements-

 Passive Movements of Knee

 Passive movements can be performed in a partially flexed knee.
-There is lack of conformity between bony surfaces that allows translating movements in three planes.
+There is a lack of conformity between bony surfaces that allows translating movements in three planes.

-This movement include
+This movement includes

 - A wider range of rotation

 - Anteroposterior gliding of the tibia on the femur

 - Some adduction

 - Some separation of the tibia from the femur.